Makarand Anaspure

+Early life

+Anaspure was born in Chhatrapati Sambhajinagar into a Marathi-speaking family.
+He completed his primary education in Beed district.
+He is studied from Saraswati Bhuwan college in Science stream and graduated in Drama, performed over 400 – 500 street plays in Aurangabad (now known as Chhatrapati Sambhajinagar).

 Career

 Anaspure came to fame after having worked in Saatchya Aat Gharat and Kaydyacha Bola.
 He credits Nana Patekar for his access into the film industry.
 Anaspure is known for his ability to use the Marathwada accent of the Marathi language.

+His popular hits were De Dhakka, Gallit Gondhal, Dillit Mujra, Gadhavacha Lagna and Saade Made Tin.

-Makarand has also acted in Bollywood films and Hindi TV serials like CID, Tu Tu Main Main and films like My Friend Ganesh 3, Jis desh mein Ganga rehta hain, and Yashwant.
+Makarand has also acted in Bollywood films and Hindi TV serials like CID, Tu Tu Main Main and films like My Friend Ganesh 3, Jis desh mein Ganga rehta hain, Vaastav and Yashwant.

 Anaspure directed the Marathi film Dambis, in 2011.
 He has also produced films.